 These actions aim to place industrial biotech at the core of the UK Industrial Strategy and the Bioeconomy Strategy, embedding industrial biotech products and processes at the heart of a future high technology economy, driving clean growth and national prosperity.

 Steve Bagshaw, CEO of Fujifilm Diosynth Biotechnologies and Chair of the IBLF, said:

 “The Strategy describes the vision of the UK industrial biotech community, driven by the IBLF; in harnessing the world-class science we have in the UK in order to enable industrial biotech to become a mainstream part of UK industry.
 Through industrial biotech we can find sustainable alternatives to fossil fuels for the production of everyday chemicals, materials and energy as well as delivering new functionalities and benefits.
 Industrial biotech is the only way to manufacture unique biopharmaceuticals.
 These help tackle serious illness such as cancer and infectious diseases.
-Industrial biotech can mitigate climate change through the development of greener, cleaner manufacturing processes as well as offering opportunities for waste utilisation and new products that benefit society which cannot be made any other way.”
+Industrial biotech can mitigate climate change through the development of greener, cleaner manufacturing processes as well as offering opportunities for waste utilization and new products that benefit society which cannot be made any other way.”

 Dr Tim Fell, CEO of Synthace and Chair of BIA’s Engineering Biology Advisory Committee, said: